thisIsGloriaWu/DistributedSystem/6650_a3/README.md

 # Building Scalable Distributed System - Adding Persistence

 ## Database Design
-In class `ConsumerMain` in package `consumer`, instead of recording users' data by hashmap, the consumer will write data into **Redis** databases.
+In class `ConsumerMain` in package `consumer`, instead of recording users' data by hashmap, the consumer will write data into **Redis** database.

 - utilizes `lettuce` among Redis Java clients to guarantee **thread safety**.
-- uses `redis hashes` to write users' data into databases.
+- uses `redis hashes` to write users' data into database.
 In this case, `skierId` is the key and `resortId` and `liftId` are its values.
 - provides extensibility: just add more field-value pairs if is required to store more information.

 ## Deployment Topologies
 ![deployment](https://github.com/thisIsGloriaWu/DistributedSystem/blob/main/6650_a3/test%20results/deployment.PNG)

-- Client on local machine: the client that sends 20k requests to servlets.
+- Client on local machine: the client that sends 200k requests to servlets.
 - `6650_servlet_0` on AWS Linux EC2 instance: the servlet to receive POST requests from client. **Only deploys one servlet due to budget**.
 - `RMQ` on Ubuntu instance: the remote queue using `RabbitMQ` to store messages.
 Messages are posted from servlets and consumed by consumers.
-- `consumer` on AWS Linux EC2 instance: consumers that consume messages and write data into Redis databases.
+- `consumer` on AWS Linux EC2 instance: consumers that consume messages and write data into Redis database.
-- `Redis` on AWS Linux EC2 instance: Redis databases that get data from consumers.
+- `Redis` on AWS Linux EC2 instance: Redis database that gets data from consumers.

 ## Results